 I sat down and looked at our expenses and realised we could easily cut back our monthly expenses by about £1,600.
 Yes, really.
 I’m going to do an entirely separate blog post about this because it shocked me too.
 We’re not exactly rich so this seemed like a crazy amount.

 And I’m not talking about selling our house and living in a tent and eating like mice and never socialising again.
 These are all expenses we could happily live without and still have the great life we lead.
+Admittedly, a big chunk of these expenses is childcare so once we cut back on childcare we can see a huge difference to our finances.

 If we cut back by this much each month, we could both cut back on the amount of work we do…which led to the whole lifestyle careers idea.